General Services Administration

 5/23

 Ethan Shaotran sends a Survey of Surveys email to federal agencies asking them to report information on data-collection surveys.
-This is redundant to the existing survey oversight already conducted by OMB.
+This is redundant to the existing survey oversight already conducted by OMB, and there are concerns about what the data will be used for.

 5/28